Misaka17032/CS2-Bot-Hider/README.md

 }
 ```

-On spawn, BotHider prefers an entry whose key matches the engine's
+On spawn, BotHider prefers an entry whose key matches the engine's proposed bot name
-proposed bot name; otherwise it picks a random unused entry.
-Assignments
+Otherwise it picks a random unused entry.
-reset on map change.
-If the file is missing, the plugin falls back to a
-built-in roster (no SteamID / crosshair).

 ## Getting the API (C#)